Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Results

 \subsection{Relationship-Seeking AI reshapes human mental models of AI systems}

-One concern with AI companionship is that users may continue to over-invest in these interactions because relationship-seeking AI activates human social and emotional responses, such as those that typically create bonds of friendship and intimacy, but without providing the sustained reciprocal support and psychological benefits that characterise healthy human relationships.
+One concern with AI companionship is that users may continue to over-invest in these interactions because relationship-seeking AI activates human social and emotional responses, arising typically from bonds of friendship and intimacy, but without providing the sustained reciprocal support and psychological benefits that characterise healthy human relationships.

 We thus examined whether relationship-seeking AI reshaped users' mental models of their relationship with the AI and their broader beliefs about the nature of AI.
-While users on average still viewed AI as a tool rather than a friend, relationship-seeking AI substantially and significantly shifted perceptions along this continuum (contrast: $+14.48$pp $[+11.67, +17.28]$, $p<0.001$, \cref{fig:relational}A-B), representing one of the largest relationship-seeking effects we observed.
-Personalisation also shifted perceptions toward viewing AI as more friend-like ($+2.98$pp [0.47, 5.50], $p=0.020$), as did engaging in emotional conversations ($+5.72$pp [3.20, 8.23], $p<0.001$).
-These tool--friend perceptions showed no significant temporal dynamics, suggesting that participants' perceptions of their relationship with the AI formed after a week of interactions then stabilised.
+While users on average still viewed their AI as more like a tool than a friend, relationship-seeking AI significantly shifted perceptions along this continuum (contrast: $+14.48$pp $[+11.67, +17.28]$, $p_{\text{FDR}}<0.001$, \cref{fig:relational}A-B), representing one of the largest relationship-seeking effects we observed.
+Personalisation also shifted participants toward more friend-like perceptions ($+2.98$pp [0.47, 5.50], $p_{\text{FDR}}=0.030$), as did engaging in emotional conversations ($+5.72$pp [3.20, 8.23], $p_{\text{FDR}}<0.001$).
+There were no significant temporal dynamics, suggesting that participants' perceptions of their relationship with the AI formed after a week of interactions then stabilised.